canonical/snapd/integration-tests/README.md

     sync

-Then boot the board with the sd card, make sure that it is connected to the same network as the test runner host, and find the {beaglebone-ip}.
+Then boot the board with the sd card, make sure that it is connected to the same network as the test runner host, and find the `{beaglebone-ip}`.

 Run the tests with: